Chocolate Labrador

 So, even if a black Labrador has a “Bb” gene pair, he can pass down a brown gene to his children and thus keep alive the possibility of producing a Chocolate Lab in the upcoming generations.

-The Show and Working >The Show and Working Retrievers
+The Show and Working Retrievers

 The Show Labradors, also known as English Labs, started acquiring popularity in the 1960s.